bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 1. Find the Reflag secret key for your development environment under [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Reflag.
 2. Set `BUCKET_SECRET_KEY` in your `.env` file
-3. Create a `bucket.ts` file containing the following:
+3. Create a `reflag.ts` file containing the following:

 ```typescript
 import { ReflagClient } from "@reflag/node-sdk";